 April: A Soyuz rocket to launch the Foton-M No. 4 spacecraft.
 The spacecraft is expected to be equipped with solar panels, modified service module, and the new liquid-propellant orbit correction engine.
 The orbital life span of the satellite to be launched into the 400-450-kilometer orbit was expected to increase to 60 days.
 Originally, the mission was expected as early as 2010, but required beginning of funding in 2008.
 In mid-2011, the launch was expected at the end of 2013.
 In June 2013, the head of TSKB Progress promised the launch of Foton-M4 in April 2014.
 At the time, the assembly of the satellite was entering a final stage and its scientific payload were expected to arrive in July-August of 2013.

-May: An Angara-1.2 rocket (a light "PP" version - from the Russian abbreviation of "first launch") to fly its first test mission from Plesetsk with a dummy payload.
+Beginning of June: An Angara-1.2 rocket (a light "PP" version - from the Russian abbreviation of "first launch") to fly its first test mission from Plesetsk with a dummy payload.
 As of May 2012, the launch was promised in the second quarter of 2013, however by April of that year it was officially postponed to 2014.
 By May 2013, the launch was delayed until May 2014.
+By February 2014, the launch was expected at the beginning of June.

 Summer: A Soyuz rocket to launch the Baumanets-2 experimental satellite.